Thanaweya Amma: Overview

 At the end of the final year of secondary school, students sit for comprehensive examinations for each of the five core subjects they took that year.
-The content of the exams and their relative weight in scoring depends on the students' curricular concentration, either literature, science, or science/mathematics.
+The content of the exams and their relative weight in scoring depends on the students' curricular concentration, either Literature Stream, Science Stream, or Math Stream.
 These scores are turned into a composite and ranked within each track.
 The top scores are published online.

 Thanaweya Amma is one of several examinations that public school students take that serves dual purpose of completion certificate and entrance examination, determining what education pathways students will follow.
 Students at the end of primary school sit for the qabuul examination, which determines their admittance into general preparatory school.
 At the end of preparatory school, students sit for the Adaadiya Amma (General Preparatory) examination which serves as the completion certificate for preparatory school.
 High scores admit students to the General Secondary track, while low scores will track students to technical or vocational secondary school.
 More students enroll in technical school than general secondary school; in 2005/6 approximately 38.7% of secondary students were in the general secondary track.
 The Thanaweya Amma examination is taken by students who have completed the General Secondary track; students who are tracked into vocational or technical schools do not sit for the exam and have little chance of attending university.

 Thanaweya Amma can also be taken by private school students in national curriculum schools accredited by the Ministry of Education.
 Additionally, private language schools can teach students the national curriculum but with certain core subjects taught in languages other than Arabic.
 The Ministry of Education has translated the exams to accommodate.

 Thanaweya Amma has historically tested acquired knowledge, though reforms beginning in the 1990s introduced aptitude assessment as well.